haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 - `handler` must exist inside `grpc`, `http`, `consumer`.
 - `service`, `repository` can exist directly inside of `internal` if both `grpc`, `http`, `consumer` has same logic.

-## Do not repeat!

-If we have too many services, some of the logic will be overlapped.

-For example, service A and service B both need to make POST call API to service C. If service A and service B both have libs to call service C to do that API, we need to move the libs to some common pkg libs.
-So in the future, service D which needs to call C will not need to copy libs to handle service C api but only need to import from common pkg libs.

-Another bad practice is adapter service.
-No need to write a new service if what we need is just common pkg libs.

 ## Good taste

 ### Stop using global var